Major points

 1. Hepatic encephalopathy is a change in the state of consciousness caused by an increase in the ammonia level in the blood.
 In severe cases, there will be a coma.

-2. Common symptoms are stupor, flapping tremor and lethargy.
+2. Common symptoms are stupor, lethargy and confused speech.

 What is hepatic encephalopathy?

-Hepatic encephalopathy is a condition of neuropsychiatric abnormalities following the change of consciousness in patients with underlying acute or chronic liver dysfunctional diseases such as liver cirrhosis and liver failure.
+Hepatic encephalopathy is a condition of neuropsychiatric abnormalities following the change of consciousness in patients with liver cirrhosis and liver failure.
 Liver dysfunction results in the accumulation of protein metabolites that increase the level of blood ammonia.
-Factors associated with hepatic encephalopathy include upper gastrointestinal tract bleeding, infection, constipation, taking high-protein food, improper use of diuretics, electrolyte imbalance, sedative hypnotic drug abuse, and excessive drinking.
+Factors associated with hepatic encephalopathy include gastrointestinal tract bleeding, infection, constipation, overtaking high-protein food, improper use of medicine(diuretics, hypnotic drug), electrolyte imbalance, and drinking.

-2. Grade II: drowsiness - messy handwriting, lethargy, flapping tremor (a tremor of the hand when the wrist is extended).
+2. Grade II: drowsiness - impaired speech judgment, lethargy, flapping tremor (a tremor of the hand when the wrist is extended).

-3. Grade III: semicoma -fetor hepaticus (odor of acetone in the patient’s mouth), sleeping all the time, but capable of being woken up.
+3. Grade III: semicoma -fetor hepaticus (musty odor on the breath), sleeping all the time, but capable of being woken up.

 4. Grade IV: coma - no response to pain.

-2. Remove the risk factor or precipitant, such as infection, bleeding, and alcohol consumption.
+2. Remove the risk factors such as infection, gastrointestinal bleeding, and alcohol consumption.

 3. Avoid taking too much protein and choose suitable foods according to the advice of a nutritionist.